Guy Lewis: Coaching career

 Lewis's Houston teams played a key role in two watershed events that helped to popularize college basketball as a spectator sport.
 In January 1968, his underdog Cougars, led by Hayes, upset John Wooden's undefeated and top-ranked UCLA Bruins 71–69 in front of 52,693 fans at the Houston Astrodome.
 This was the first nationally televised regular season college basketball game and subsequently became known as the "Game of the Century."
 It marked a turning point in the emerging popularity of college basketball.
 In the early 1980s, Lewis's Phi Slama Jama teams at UH gained notoriety for their fast-breaking, "above the rim" style of play as well as their overall success.
 At the height of Phi Slama Jama's notoriety, they advanced all the way to the national championship game in 1983 and 1984, along the way notching consecutive 30-win seasons.
 In the first of those appearances, in 1983, the Cougars suffered a dramatic, last-second loss to underdog North Carolina State in the 1983 NCAA Final that became an iconic moment in the history of the sport, one that solidified the NCAA basketball tournament in the cultural firmament as March Madness.
 Lewis's insistence that his teams play an acrobatic, up-tempo brand of basketball that emphasized dunking brought this style of play to the fore and helped popularize it amongst younger players.

 The Cougars also lost in the 1984 NCAA Final to the Georgetown Hoyas led by Patrick Ewing.
-Lewis retired from coaching in 1986 at number 20 in all-time NCAA Division I victories, his 592–279 record giving him a .680 career winning percentage.
-In 1995, the University of Houston named the playing surface at Hofheinz Pavillion (now the Fertitta Center) "Guy V. Lewis Court" in Lewis' honor, making him a university namesake.
+On January 21, 1986, Lewis announced that he would retire from coaching after the end of the 1985-86 season.
+When asked who he would suggest to replace him, he suggested long-time assistant Donnie Schverak; the team replaced Lewis with Pat Foster.
+Lewis retired at number 20 in all-time NCAA Division I victories, his 592–279 record giving him a .680 career winning percentage.
+In 1995, the University of Houston named the playing surface at Hofheinz Pavilion (now the Fertitta Center) "Guy V. Lewis Court" in Lewis' honor.